 Randonneuring Routes (in SW Michigan; most start in Kalamazoo/Portage; many are in draft form; not all are an official RUSA.org route)

-Southwest Michigan Bikeway – PDF (static PDF version of routes adopted as “Map 7” proposed inter-community routing in the KATS 2045 Metropolitan Transportation Plan is now also being called the Southwest Michigan Bikeway by many local planners)
+Southwest Michigan Bikeway – PDF (static PDF version of routes adopted as “Map 7” proposed inter-community routing in the KATS 2045 Metropolitan Transportation Plan; Map 7 is now also being called the Southwest Michigan Bikeway by many local planners)

-Southwest Michigan: Road and Trail Bicycle Guide (detailed insets and bicycle safety)
+Southwest Michigan: Road and Trail Bicycle Guide (excellent map of region)